Braniff International Airways: John J. Casey becomes president

-On January 7, 1981, the board of directors elected John J. Casey as president, chief executive officer and chairman of Braniff Airways, Inc. and Braniff International Corporation as a replacement to the outgoing and retiring Harding Lawrence.
+On January 7, 1981, the board of directors elected John J. Casey as president, chief executive officer, and chairman of Braniff Airways, Incorporated, and Braniff International Corporation as a replacement to the outgoing and retiring Harding Lawrence.
 Former Braniff president Russel Thayer was elected as vice chairman of the board, William Huskins as executive vice president, Neal J. Robinson as executive vice president of marketing, and Edson "Ted" Beckwith as executive vice president of finance.
 Mr. Thayer had been extremely vocal about Braniff's critical position if deregulation were to take effect.

-John Casey expanded Braniff's capacity during the summer of 1981 and traffic increased with a promise of the beginnings of a turnaround.
+John Casey expanded Braniff's capacity during the summer of 1981, and traffic increased with a promise of the beginnings of a turnaround.
 However, an unforeseen strike by the Professional Air Traffic Controllers Organization (PATCO) caused delays and a decrease in traffic that actually enabled the carrier to regroup during the decrease in service.
-Casey then implemented the Braniff Strikes Back Campaign in the fall of 1981, streamlining the carrier's air fare structure into a simplified two-tier fare system.
-As part of this campaign, some Boeing 727s were divided into Braniff Premier Service (traditional First Class service) and Coach Class.
-The remainder of the 727s were all-Coach Class with reduced fares.
-The campaign was not successful, pushing Braniff's bread-and-butter business travelers over to traditional airlines with First Class on all flights.
-Braniff had two options prior to deregulation: grow into a larger carrier to possess "city power" at its key hubs or become a low cost carrier.
-Although, Braniff was considered a low-cost carrier it still possessed a seasoned and unionized work force with medical and pension plans, which were the same overhead costs as the larger trunk carriers.
-This was the same for Western, National and Continental Airlines.
+Casey then implemented the Braniff Strikes Back Campaign in the fall of 1981, streamlining the carrier's airfare structure into a simplified, two-tier fare system.
+As part of this campaign, some Boeing 727s were divided into Braniff Premier Service (traditional first-class service) and coach class.
+The remainder of the 727s were all coach class with reduced fares.
+The campaign was not successful, pushing Braniff's bread-and-butter business travelers over to traditional airlines with first class on all flights.
+Braniff had two options prior to deregulation - grow into a larger carrier to possess "city power" at its key hubs or become a low-cost carrier.
+Although Braniff was considered a low-cost carrier, it still possessed a seasoned and unionized work force with medical and pension plans, which were the same overhead costs as the larger trunk carriers.
+This was the same for Northwest, Western, National, and Continental Airlines.